Santa Ana River: First peoples

 Human habitation on the Santa Ana River dates back 9,000 to 12,000 years ago, close to the early stages of the Holocene period.
 The first Native Americans to live in the area were nomadic tribes that traveled from place to place, grazing animals on fertile grasslands and gathering fruits and seeds for food.
 The ancestors of these early people originated from the Shoshone and Uto-Aztecan people of the northwestern United States.
 Eventually, the human population of the watershed reached a peak of about 15,000.
-About 8,000 years ago, the climate experienced a change becoming more arid and the originally nomadic tribes began to stay in individual places longer, becoming semi-nomadic.
+About 8,000 years ago, the climate became more arid, and the originally nomadic tribes began to stay in individual places longer, becoming semi-nomadic.
 However, they did not establish agriculture, nor did they raise animals or live in villages.
 Like many Native American tribes in California, acorns were a staple food of many of the inland valley people.
-People closer to the ocean often fished and hunted small animals, often from tide pools and coastal stream areas, for food.
+People closer to the ocean often fished and hunted small animals, frequently from tide pools and coastal stream areas, for food.

 Several major premodern Native American groups eventually gained control of lands along the river: the Yuhaviatam or Yuharetum people in the upper basin, the Payomkowishum in the southeastern basin, the Cahuilla in the desert areas of the watershed, and the Tongva people in the lower basin.
-The Yuhaviatam generally lived in the mountain headwaters of the Santa Ana River and its tributaries rimming the present-day Inland Empire basin, in present-day San Bernardino County, as well as in the foothills of the San Bernardino Mountains.
+The Yuhaviatam generally lived in the mountain headwaters of the Santa Ana River and its tributaries rimming the present-day Inland Empire basin; in present-day San Bernardino County; and in the foothills of the San Bernardino Mountains.
 The Tongva lived on the flat coastal plains of present-day Orange County south of the Santa Ana Mountains.
 They were also the larger of the two groups, controlling all the coastal lands from the San Gabriel Mountains in the north to Aliso Creek in the south, including all of the Los Angeles Basin.
 These peoples established villages, some of which were multiethnic and multilingual, including Lupukngna, Genga, Pajbenga, Totpavit, and Hutuknga.

+The Tongva and the Acjachemem called the river Wanaawna.